Politics and Law Programs

 Yearly Cycle: Annual.

 POLS 256.
-Government and Society in America.
+Introduction to U.S. Politics.
 3 Credit Hours.

-This is an introductory course about the role of U.S. government in American society.
+This is an introductory course about the role of U.S. government and politics in American society.
 After tracing the development of the U.S. Constitution, the course surveys a range of topics including Congress, the presidency, the Supreme Court, federalism, political parties and elections, interest groups, civil liberties, and civil rights.
 Contemporary domestic policy debates are also covered.

 Session Cycle: Fall, Spring